putuoka/c4it-blog/content/posts/2021/059-azure-service-bus-queue-vs-topic/article.md

 ---
 title: "Azure Service Bus: Queues vs Topics"
-path: '/blog/azure-service-bus-queue-vs-topic'
+path: "/blog/azure-service-bus-queue-vs-topic"
-tags: ["Azure", "dotNET", "CSharp" , "MainArticle"]
+tags: ["Azure", "dotNET", "CSharp", "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt : "Queues or Topics?
+excerpt: "Queues or Topics?
 How are they similar and how they are different?
 We'll see how to use those capabilities in Azure Service Bus with .NET and C#"
 created: 2021-06-15
 updated: 2021-06-15
 ---

 In the previous article, we've seen that with Azure Service Bus, the message broker provided by Microsoft, you can send messages in a queue in a way that the first application that receives it, also removes that message from the queue.

-In this article, we're gonna see another capability of Azure Service Bus: _Topics_. __With topics, many different applications can read the same message from the Bus__; the message will be removed from the Bus only when every application has finished processing that message.
+In this article, we're gonna see another capability of Azure Service Bus: _Topics_. **With topics, many different applications can read the same message from the Bus**; the message will be removed from the Bus only when every application has finished processing that message.

 This is the second article in this series about Azure Service Bus: